 Steve Rogers, still feeling out of place in the modern world, makes a few new friends in the second phase of the MCU.
-He continues to reach out to a tormented Bucky, and befriends Sam Wilson (Falcon), a fellow military veteran with a flight suit and other intricate gadgets.
-Steve also falls for Sharon Charter, a S.H.I.E.L.D.-turned-CIA agent who (as it turns out) is Peggy’s great-niece.
+He discovers Bucky is still alive and tries to bring him back into the fold, and also befriends Sam Wilson (Falcon), a fellow military veteran with a flight suit and other intricate gadgets.
+Steve also interacts with Sharon Charter, a S.H.I.E.L.D.-turned-CIA agent who (as it turns out) is Peggy’s great-niece.
 Sam, Sharon and Steve team up with Natasha to expose S.H.I.E.L.D.’s corruption in Captain America: The Winter Soldier.

 The MCU introduces even more characters by the end of the second Avengers film, Age of Ultron.
 Wanting to develop an artificial intelligence program that would protect Earth from future alien invasions, Tony creates the cyborg Ultron.
-Ultron, bent on destroying the human race, turns violent and recruits superpowered Wanda Maximoff (Scarlet Witch) and her twin brother Pietro (Quicksilver) to fight Tony and his allies.
+Ultron turns violent and recruits superpowered Wanda Maximoff (Scarlet Witch) and her twin brother Pietro (Quicksilver) to fight Tony and his allies.

 The two defect to the Avengers, but Pietro sacrifices himself to save Clint and a civilian.
 In a last-ditch effort to defeat Ultron, Tony and the Avengers create Vision, a benevolent embodiment of Tony’s J.A.R.V.I.S. program.
 The Avengers (new and old) come together to defeat Ultron, with Vision delivering the final blow against his pseudo-brother.